 Dieng apparently means ‘abode of the gods’ and Java’s most ancient temples are to be found scattered across the 2,000-metre plateau showing it to have been inhabited from an early age.
 The dark, volcanic stone towers, dedicated to Shiva, Vishnu and the old Hindu deities, interspersed with bubbling waters and sulphur clouds from volcanic, crater lakes add another layer to the atmosphere and as you’d expect from a remote area with a millennium and a half of occupation, strange myths and legends abound.

 Despite each of the Plateau’s villages coming with a classic, minaret-topped mosque, inhabitants’ belief systems can include intricate fusions with early Hindu and even animist elements.
-A major highlight for ethnologists or anthropologists are the famous dreadlock-sporting, gimbal children who can still to this day be encountered in plateau villages.
-(The legend is convoluted so we won’t go into it but you can check an account at this link if you wish to know more.)
+A major highlight for ethnologists or anthropologists is the famous dreadlock-sporting, gimbal children who can still to this day be encountered in plateau villages.

 With cool temperatures, high rainfall and fertile volcanic soils it’s easy to see why this, until recently, rather inaccessible region has been occupied for so long and valleys are heavily cultivated and hillsides covered in myriad tumbling terraces, Despite being only a few degrees off the equator this is a temperate area though with winter temperatures descending into single figures so common crops would be potatoes or strawberries rather than mangos and pineapples.